szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 At the beginning of BGEE this spell is largely unremarkable and provides no protection of note to the cleric.
 Now it will at least provide a minor Armor Class bonus by default, which makes this spell the only one in vanilla BG that improves the Armor Class of the cleric other than Defensive Harmony (IIRC).

-**Component 450:** Make healing spells other than Heal more worth using
+**Component 450:** Make cure and cause wound spells other than Heal/Harm more worth using

 Healing spells are infamously bad in BG/BG2, they heal too little for such a slow cast, and they don't improve with level.
 With this tweak: